Melochia corchorifolia

 Melochia corchorifolia, the chocolateweed, is a weedy tropical plant that is typically seen in the wastelands.
 It has been most frequently observed to grow in open areas, such as highways.
-Although Melochia corchorifolia does not have any common usage, it has been utilized as a homeopathic remedy.
 Its weedy and invasive characteristic inhibits its wider cultivation.

 Distribution

 Melochia corchorifolia is common in the Southeastern regions of the United States.
 It has been observed to grow from North Carolina to all the way south into Mississippi.
 In addition, it is prevalent in tropical areas of Africa, Asia and Australia.
 Sunny or dimly shaded humid regions of riversides, lakesides are its familiar natural habitats.
 This plant also grows typically as weed in cotton, soybean and rice plants.

 Morphology

 Melochia corchorifolia has ovate leaves; the petioles are generally 5 cm long with linear stipules of 6 mm long.
 The veins extend to be from 7 cm long to 5 cm long.

 This plant is an annual or perennial type of herb.
 It usually develops to be up to 1.3–2.0 m tall; stem with line of stellate hairs.
 It’s simple, ovate leaves are normally arranged spirally with the margins very intensely serrated.
 The blade of the leaves range from narrow to broad to the tip, measures up to 7.5 cm × 5.5 cm.